 Pump(kin) up the energy

 As the weather gets colder, it’s time to pump up your people’s productivity.
-Get creative by offering sweet treats (apple cider donuts, anyone?), planning fun days (apple or pumpkin picking!), or switching things up in the office environment (Fall decor).
+Get creative with packages of sweet treats (apple cider donuts, anyone?), socially distanced fun days (apple or pumpkin picking!), or switching things up in the office environment (Fall decor) if you haven’t gone fully remote.
 Or, create your own unique company traditions!
 Sometimes, all it takes is an inspiring podcast or Instagram account to get people going.

 The benefits of motivation in the workplace are countless.
 HR leaders, it’s time to put your employee motivation questionnaire to the test!
 This Fall, while you finish up the quarter and prepare for the New Year, make sure to pause and check in with your people.
-Whether it’s a complete motivation survey or quick one-on-ones, employee motivation should be top of mind for people leaders.
+Whether it’s a complete motivation survey or quick one-on-ones, HR leaders should keep employee engagement and motivation at the top of their minds.